It is a loan solely used to refurbish a property.

 If your property refurbishment involves structural changes, such as an extension, or if refurbishment involves having to obtain planning permission and building regulations, then a heavy refurbishment loan would be required.

-For larger projects, such as developing a block of apartments, building a property from the ground up, or converting a commercial property to a residential property, then development or bridging finance could be better suited.
+For larger projects, such as developing a block of apartments, building a property from the ground up, or converting a commercial property to a residential property, then development or bridging finance could be better suited than heavy refurbishment finance.

 Refurbishment loans can go up to 75% of the property value post-refurbishment, which is determined and confirmed by the valuation report.